ethereumjs/ethereumjs-monorepo/packages/statemanager/README.md

 The `StateManager` provides high-level access and manipulation methods to and for the Ethereum state, thinking in terms of accounts or contract code rather then the storage operations of the underlying data structure (e.g. a [Trie](../trie/)).

-The library includes a TypeScript interface `StateManager` to ensure a unified interface (e.g. when passed to the VM) as well as a concrete Trie-based implementation `DefaultStateManager`.
+The library includes a TypeScript interface `StateManager` to ensure a unified interface (e.g. when passed to the VM) as well as a concrete Trie-based implementation `DefaultStateManager` as well as an `EthersStateManager` implementation that sources state and history data from an external `ethers` provider.

-### Example
+### `DefaultStateManager` Example

 ```typescript
 import { Account, Address } from '@ethereumjs/util'